 GETTING READY TO BAKE: Center a rack in the oven and preheat the oven to 325 degrees F. Line two baking sheets with parchment or silicone mats.

 Working with a sharp thin knife, slice the logs into rounds that are ½ inch thick.
 (The rounds are likely to crack as you’re cutting them — don’t be concerned, just squeeze the bits back onto each cookie.)
 Arrange the rounds on the baking sheets, leaving about 1 inch between them.

 Bake the cookies one sheet at a time for 12 minutes — they won’t look done, nor will they be firm, but that’s just the way they should be.
 Transfer the baking sheet to a cooling rack and let the cookies rest until they are only just warm, at which point you can serve them or let them reach room temperature.

 SERVING: The cookies can be eaten when they are warm or at room temperature — I prefer them at room temperature, when the textural difference between the crumbly cookie and the chocolate bits is greatest — and are best suited to cold milk or hot coffee.

 STORING: Packed airtight, cookies will keep at room temperature for up to 3 days; they can be frozen for up to 2

-Welcome to Two Peas and Their Pod.
+I'm Maria and my husband is Josh.
 We share a love of cooking, baking, and entertaining.
 We enjoy creating recipes that are simple, fresh, and family friendly.
-Join us in our culinary adventures-our kitchen is always open! (more)
+We love sitting around the table with good food, good conversation, and good friends and family!
+Our kitchen is always open!
+Read More